keiseiTi/tangramino/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](./site/docs/contribution.md) for details.
+Please see our [Contributing Guide](./site/docs/contribution.md) for details on how to set up the development environment and submit Pull Requests.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/my-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/my-feature`).
-5. Open a Pull Request.

 ## 📄 License